uesseu/ninwavelets/README.md

 Some mathmaticians may say, DFT is not precise way.
 But we have no good method to perform Fourier transform by digital computer.
+Is there a wave which does not change eternally like sin wave in nature?
 Method of convolve may be good way for Wavelet transform.
 But GMW needs Frourier transform.
 Further more, convolving needs long long loooong time.